Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More practice with JavaScript functions.

 **Thoughts:** I'm having a little bit of a hard time grasping local variables and global variables.
 I get their differences, I just don't think I'm really grasping the proper syntax.
 Needing to reference the materials a lot.
 I'm also struggling a bit with the idea of functions returning undefined variables.
 I just need more practice.

+### Day 19: Thursday, October 18th, 2018

+**Today's Progress:** Even more practice with JavaScript functions, this time on HackerRank and LeetCode.

+**Thoughts:** I decided to practice functions more before moving on in FreeCodeCamp or the Udemy course.
+I've heard a lot of talk about HackerRank and LeetCode being good for practice problems.
+I tried HackerRank first.
+I don't like how there is so much boilerplate to deal with in each problem.
+I tried LeetCode after that.
+There is much less boilerplate to deal with.
+It's much easier to jump in and start working on the solution instead of figuring out where the solution needs to go in the boilerplate.
+I'm still going to use both going forward (since apparently recruiters look at both), but I'll likely be devoting more time to LeetCode.